carobs9/caroobs9.github.io/_news/breast_cancer_pred.md

 I started the classification task by performing an exploratory data analysis to understand the features and select the most explanatory ones to train a simple neural network.

-To select the features, I explore different techniques: correlation, random forest classification or PCA (Principal COmponent Analysis).
+To select the features, I explore different techniques: correlation, random forest classification or PCA (Principal Component Analysis).
 According to the results, only around 11 features explain the data distribution.

-In the following Jupyter Notebook I go over a set of EDA and feature selection methods, just to understand the data better and consider reducing the number of features:
+In the following Jupyter Notebook I go over a set of EDA (Exploratory Data Analysis) and feature selection methods, just to understand the data better and consider reducing the number of features:

 <iframe src="{{ site.baseurl }}/assets/html/data_eda.html" width="100%" height="700px"></iframe>